Logo Voyage

 Aerial view of Primorsko

-Primorsko (Bulgarian: Приморско) is a town on the Black Sea coast of Bulgaria.
+Primorsko (Bulgarian: Приморско) is a small town and seaside resort on the Black Sea coast of Bulgaria.
+It has some of the longest sand beaches in the country, with a combined length of 10 km (6.2 mi).

 Understand